Naspers takes Tencent stake out of Africa with Prosus listing

 "The listing is also designed to reduce our weighting on the Johannesburg Stock Exchange, which we believe will maximise shareholder value over time."

-Naspers will retain a 75 percent stake in Prosus, with the other 25 percent stake distributed to Naspers shareholders and making up the free float.
+Naspers will retain a stake of about 25% in Prosus, with the other 25% distributed to Naspers shareholders and making up the free float.

 FOOD DELIVERY FIRMS